Skip to main content

 Returning from Unpaid Leave

-If you paid your portion of your benefits through direct billing, then your regular deductions will resume on the first of the month following the date you return from leave.
-If you return from leave in the middle of a month, you will still need to pay your benefit premiums for the remainder of the current month’s coverage through direct billing with Benefit Express.
+If you paid your portion of your benefits through direct billing, then your regular deductions will resume on the first pay cycle following the date you return from leave.
+If you return from leave in the middle of a pay period, you will still need to pay your benefit premiums for the remainder of the current pay period as noted on your last invoice through direct billing with Billing Services.

 Failure to pay your premiums via direct bill will result in the termination of your benefit coverage.
-If your coverage is terminated due to lack of payment while on leave, you will be defaulted into Aetna Plus at the Individual tier when you return from leave.
-You will have 30 days from the date you return to work to re-enroll in your benefits.
-You will have a lapse in coverage for the months in which you did not pay for coverage.
 Any claims incurred during the time of non-payment will be denied and you will be responsible for the full cost of the expense.

 FAQs